tronprotocol/tips/tip-verify_proof.md

 (bool result,bytes memory msg) = VERIFYBURNPROOF(byte[488] input);
 ```

 The length of `input` is 488 bytes.
 For the output, `reuslt` is a bool value to indicate whether the proof verification succeeds, the length of `msg` is 0.
+The time cost of `VERIFYBURNPROOF` instruction takes about 10ms.

 ## Rationale